-- It’s conveniently located in Montjuic, with great views of the city and very close to the Olympic Stadium and the Greek Theater Gardens.
+- It’s conveniently located in Montjuic, with great views of the city and very close to the Olympic Park and the Greek Theater Gardens.

 - It was the first museum of its kind in Barcelona.
 The idea for this building was born from the artist himself, as a guarantee that his work would have an appropriate setting for future generations to come.

 - There’s a space dedicated for temporary exhibitions for young, new artists.